Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hope life is stable

 As soon as the water was available, she called her family and relatives in Vietnam to let them know so they would not worry.
 In October 2023, Hien packed her bags and went to Japan to work with the hope of having a stable income and a comfortable life.
 Except for a month studying at the union, Hien had only officially worked for about a month when the earthquake happened.
 Since then, she has been forced to stay at home and has only recently returned to work.
 "If I had borrowed money to go abroad to work, I would have been very anxious because I was determined to go to Japan to earn some capital to return home to do business.
-Everyone in my hometown is also happy to see life gradually stabilizing again," the woman said.
+Everyone in my hometown is also happy to see life gradually returning to stability," the woman said.

 Hơn 2 tháng sau động đất, người Việt ở Nhật vỡ òa sung sướng được cấp nước lại- Ảnh 4.